weppos/rubyist/rails-extensions.md

 1. It uses an initializer, so that the extensions are loaded when the Rails framework is loaded.
 However, the extensions are not stored in the initializers folder to avoid cluttering the namespace.
 1. It prefixes the initializer with _ causing the initializer to be loaded before any initializer, making the extensions available as soon as possible.
 1. It uses a dedicated folder in the `lib` folder to store all the _library_ extensions.

-#### WARNING:

-Thought Ruby allows you to reopen classes, you shouldn't abuse that feature.
-In particular, avoid changin existing methods, especially in the Ruby core or standard library.
-If you change the behavior of a method, your application might now working properly.

-If you decide to add a new method, make sure you are using an unique name.
-Otherwise, if you are using a Gem which defines a method with the same name, something might not work as expected.

-Be careful when you modify existing classes.
-Consider using [Inheritance][1] or [Composition][2].

   [1]: http://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)
   [2]: http://en.wikipedia.org/wiki/Object_composition